Abhilash1190/flaskprojects/README.md

-this is a simplea straming application using flask frame work
+this is a simple  vedio streaming application using flask frame work